 The role of Vitamin C helps in healing wounds and is proven in many studies because it is important for the formation of new connective tissues.
 The enzymes required in forming collagen (the fundamental segment of wound healing) can’t work without vitamin C. In fact, if you are experiencing any slow-healing wounds, increase your intake of vitamin C products.

 Watermelon and Glycaemic Index

 The debate of watermelon and diabetes starts with the Glycaemic Index (GI).
 People who manage diabetes on the basis of carbohydrate count consider the GI or GL of food items.
 Foods that have a low GI are less likely to increase sugar levels.

 Watermelon has always been in debate because of its high Glycaemic Index.
 Watermelon typically has a GI of 72 per 100 grams.
 However, the GL of watermelon is 2 per 100 grams.
 This is why in spite of low GL, watermelon is always argued to be a diabetes-friendly fruit or not.

-In this summer time, it is almost difficult to say no to watermelons.
-Despite the fact that the fruit contains 92% water, it should be included only after looking at the diet in whole.
-Due to its high GI, watermelon should be taken in moderate quantity.
+In this summertime, it is almost difficult to say no to watermelons.
+Despite the fact that the fruit contains 92% water, it should be included only after looking at the diet in a whole.
+Due to its high GI, watermelon should be taken in moderate quantities.

-Visit your doctor and discuss about the desire to add this fruit in your diet.
-After looking at the health profile and current diet plan might provide you with the apt solution or else may suggest you a dietician/diabetes educator.
+Visit your doctor and discuss the desire to add this fruit in your diet.
 A dietician/diabetes educator would be able to respond to all the questions and recommend portion size.
 What you can do is to keep track of your sugar levels and check for any unusual spikes in the sugar readings.
 Consult your diabetes educator in case of any abnormal fluctuations.